mitzyg25-mags/ai-customer-operations-assistant/README.md

 ## Disclaimer

-This is a personal learning project.
-All examples are fictional and do not contain real customer, shipment, or company information.
+This is a personal learning project and all examples are fictional, they do not contain real customer, shipment, or company information.